wechols22/APCreateTask/README.md

 This project is for the AP CSP Create Task.
 The project is simply a collection of python files to gauge progress.
 I would continue to use repl.it as a repository, but I have migrated my program to the PyCharm IDE for easier development; however, this means that I would have to tediously copy over files and directories to maintain my code with repl.it.
 Also, the addition of GUI elements were incompatible with a browser-based environment.

+## Apirl 30th-May 3rd Out of Class Create Task Progress

+Outside of class from April 30th to May 3rd, I created the final object in the game, the NPC object.
+Along with the object I created sprites and a basic interaction GUI.
+My goal for this development is to allow the user to interact with the NPC to progress in the game.
+The remaining game development tasks are: finish gui-game areas, finalize NPC dialogue, and create an end-game screen.

 ## April 30th In Class Create Task Progress

 During the Apirl 30th class period, I remade the Room Class and finished creating all room-object attributes, connecting all the independent maps together.
 I also continued to combine the original text-based version of the game with the gui system and identified some more objectives to complete in the upcoming Out of Class Create Task Progress.
 I also spent some time to plan out further development of NPCs to allow for the player to buy and sell items, a crucial feature for the game.